Bylaws

 E. Periodic Review of Graduate Programs

-As per the requirements of the Texas Higher Education Coordinating Board (THECB), each accredited graduate program must be externally reviewed every six years.
-The final summary of the review must be presented at the GFC and approved, before transmittal to the GSBS Dean, the Vice-president for Academic, Faculty, and Student Affairs, and the finally to the Texas Higher Education Coordinating Board.
+As per the requirements of the Texas Higher Education Coordinating Board (THECB), each accredited graduate program must be externally reviewed every ten years.
+The final summary of the review must be presented at the GFC and recommended for approval by the GSBS Dean, the Senior Executive Vice President for Health Affairs and Health System or designee, and the finally to the Texas Higher Education Coordinating Board.

 F. Biennial Programmatic Feedback